Pagepro/easyNumber/README.md

 * Operated increment or decrement of input value by define buttons.
 * Easily set readonly, format and validation of input value.

+##Requirements
+1. If you want use easyNumbers to date or time value, you need link Moment.js to your project.

 ##Installation